 Store your spice blend in an airtight jar and a dark, cool place.
 It will keep for a few months.

-Enjoy or your Lawry’s Seasoned Salt copycat recipe (or Morton Season-All coypcat recipe, whichever one it is that you normally use)!
+Enjoy this Lawry’s Seasoned Salt copycat recipe (or Morton Season-All coypcat recipe, whichever one it is that you normally use)!

 For more fabulous homemade seasoning blends try our: